-Decoder: To turn on the PTP operation, switch the "SFN" selection to "On" (this can be modified from the front panel menu or the NMS - see previous sections).
+• Decoder: To turn on the PTP operation, switch the "SFN" selection to "On" (this can be modified from the front panel menu or the NMS - see previous sections).

-When enabled, the device captures SYNC messages and the PTP algorithms process them on-the-fly and apply corrections to the local clock.
+When enabled, the device captures SYNC messages and the PTP algorithms process them and apply corrections to the local clock.
+Every 30 seconds, the Decoder initiates an E2E Path Delay measurement procedure, to determine the network latency towards the Encoder.

 After a short (15-30 minutes) to a medium (30-60 minutes) period of time, the averaging errors should be minimized and the 10MHz output of the Decoder will be in close sync to the Master Clock (Encoder).